Overview: Time, tools and savings of washer repair

 Washing machine repair may sound complicated, but these machines are pretty simple inside.
 With a few basic tools and the steps we show here, you can solve most problems yourself—and save the cost of a service call ($80 to $150).
-We won’t cover every fix, but the repairs we show will correct about 90 percent of washer troubles, like Maytag washer repair.
+We won’t cover every fix, but the repairs we show will correct about 90 percent of washer troubles, like Maytag washer repair or Kenmore washer repair.

 These common washer repairs are a snap for the average do-it-yourselfer.
 You’ll need a socket set or nut drivers, screwdrivers and a flashlight.
 Repairs can take as little as an hour, but set aside a full morning to diagnose the trouble, get parts and complete the repair.
 To find parts, check the yellow pages under “Appliance Parts” or search online for “appliance parts” for Maytag washer troubleshooting or a washer repairman.

 Figures A and B on the following pages show two common washer styles.
 The outer cabinet shown in Figure A (Whirlpool and some other brands) lifts off completely, giving you access to all the parts.
 The washer shown in Figure B (Maytag and some other brands) has removable front and back panels.